The Honeythief

 "The Honeythief" is a 1986 song performed by the Scottish band Hipsway.

+Background

+The song's title was inspired by a 16th-century painting, "Venus and Cupid, the Honey Thief", found in the Burrell Collection art museum in Glasgow.

+The lyrics are based on Vladimir Nabokov's book Lolita.
+In 1987, singer Grahame Skinner said, "It's just written from the point of view of a lecherous man who has an attraction for an innocent young girl — 'She's the honey and I'm the thief'."

 Chart performance

 It was included on their 1986 self-titled debut album and released as a single, which reached number 17 on the UK Singles Chart, and number 19 on the Billboard Hot 100.
 Its remix reached number 9 on the US Dance Club Play Singles chart.

 "The Honeythief" was the band's only top 40 hit in the US.
 It has since appeared on over a dozen '80s music compilations.